 Legal Bites: What were the sources of information for general reading?
 How did you come to know that which sources of reading materials are standard?

 Mr. Safin Hasan: Before starting the preparation, I went through many online videos of toppers and experts.
-One thing which was common was instead of going for ten different books, one should read one book for ten times.
-I selected the books which contained more analysis and suitable to me.
+One thing which was common was instead of going for ten different books, one should read one book ten times.
+I selected books that contained more analysis and were suitable to me.
 I never read some conventional books as they contained many topics which I found irrelevant or more factual.
-Instead, I read the material provided by coaching as those were very crisp and well organized from exam point of view.
+Instead, I read the material provided by coaching as those were very crisp and well organized from an exam point of view.

 Legal Bites: What is your advice on notes-making for other aspirants?

 It depends on the individual.
 I maintained class notes and referred to monthly magazines of Current Affairs for quick revision.
 One should make notes of what he/she reads from the internet as it is difficult to revise it frequently from the internet.

 Legal Bites: How helpful is one’s academic background in his/her success?

 Mr. Safin Hasan: I am an electronics engineer and it helped me to understand the latest development in IT and general science.
 The same is the case with a Commerce graduate or History student.
 If one is genuinely interested in a graduation subject, he/she can choose it as optional.